Kenya Airways Flight 431: Pilot's action

 The occurrence of a stall condition is extremely rare during an aircraft's take-off or climb phase.
 Recovery procedures for stall are mainly applied for an approach or enroute phase.
 Flight crew are not trained to handle a stall condition during take-off or climb phase.

 The described procedure in Airbus' Flight Crew Operation Manual (FCOM) stated that in case of the presence of a stall warning with the activation of the stick shaker, flight crew should immediately and simultaneously apply full maximum engine thrust and reduction on the aircraft's pitch attitude and it should remain in that position until the stick shaker stops.
 The stick shaker should have immediately stopped by the time the flight crew applied this procedure and the pitch attitude should be maintained for some period of time so that the aircraft could gain more speed while also minimizing the loss of altitude.

 On the accident flight, First Officer Mulli (the pilot flying) immediately applied the supposed recovery procedure as soon as the stall warning appeared.
 The aural stall warning combined with the activation of the stick shaker would make the First Officer maintain his action.
 The change in the aircraft's pitch to nose down attitude would also cause the First Officer to feel like the aircraft was actually descending due to the change in vertical acceleration.
-By putting the aircraft into a nose down position, he expected to stop the stall warning, which didn't happen until the aircraft reached a very low altitude.
+By putting the aircraft into a nose down position, he expected to stop the stall warning, which did not happen until the aircraft reached a very low altitude.

 A false alarm could be identified by the flight crew had the information on a red and black strips been displayed by the primary flight display.
-As the stall warning immediately sounded during the first 5 seconds of take-off, along with the activation of the master warning, the supposed information on the strips didn't appear on the flight display.
+As the stall warning immediately sounded during the first 5 seconds of take-off, along with the activation of the master warning, the supposed information on the strips did not appear on the flight display.

 While Flight 431 was descending towards the sea, the flight crew were not aware of this.
 The radio altimeter callouts should have made the crew to be aware on the situation.
 As it began to reach a very low altitude with a threat of impact with the sea, the ground proximity warning system (GPWS) should have warned the crew on the impending collision.
 However, the warning immediately ceased and had only able to sound for just 50 milliseconds (a mere "Whoop-") as the stall warning and the overspeed warning took priority over the GPWS warning.

 Investigators concluded that First Officer Mulli's action was caused by several reasons; the unexpected type of warning (in this case a stall warning) during the phase of the flight, the aural warning and the stick shaker activation combined with the lack of visual reference on board as the flight took off towards the sea in night time condition, and the continued activation of the stick shaker despite his actions.